Bytebit-Org/roblox-FiniteStateMachine/README.md

 This is the root of this package.

 #### Construction
 In order to construct a `FiniteStateMachine` instance, you will need to define your states, events, and the transition relationships between them.
+The transition relationships are represented using a nested tuple of `[[fromState, event], toState]`.

 Take this on/off switch as an example:
 ```ts